 This isn’t a problem with larger hard drives, but if you’re running low on storage space, you might want to free up some space or consider upgrading your storage.

-Instead, you need to restart your PC and then choose the operating system that you want to access.
+Instead, you need to restart your PC and choose the operating system you want to access.
 Keep in mind that you have to do this every time you want to switch to another operating system.

 This isn’t a major problem, but it can become tedious at times, especially if you use both operating systems frequently.